mirnylab/hiclib-legacy/doc/source/tutorial/01_iterative_mapping.rst

    :language: python
    :lines: 39-49

-The preferable data type for Hi-C data storage is h5dict that is included into the library. h5dict mimics the interface of the standard Python dict, but stores the data on the hard drive in the highly efficient HDF5 format.
+The preferable data type for Hi-C data storage is :class:`mirnylib.h5dict.h5dict` that is included into the library. h5dict mimics the interface of the standard Python dict, but stores the data on the hard drive in the highly efficient HDF5 format.

+:download:`Download the source code for this chapter. <../../../examples/tutorial/01_iterative_mapping.py>`